Mengxinqian/Projects/README.md

 Projects
 ========

-Some projects that I completed during my study at UC Berkeley
+This repository shows some projects I completed (still in editing).
+Enjoy!